Removal of the parotid salivary gland

 Do I need any time off work?

-We usually advise you to take a week off from work to recover from your surgery.
-During this time you should avoid strenuous activity.
+We usually advise you to take a week off work, to recover from your surgery.
+Do not do any strenuous activity during this time.

-It is important to keep your wound dry for the first week following surgery; you will need to take care when washing or shaving.
+You must keep your wound dry for the first week following surgery.
+Take care when washing or shaving.

 Will I have a scar?

-If nerve damage occurs it is usually temporary, although it can take several months to recover fully.
+If nerve damage occurs it is usually temporary.
+It can take several months to recover fully.

-The nerve that supplies feeling to your ear lobe (greater auricular nerve) sometimes needs to be removed to gain access to the parotid gland.
+Sometimes the surgeon needs to remove the nerve that supplies feeling to the ear lobe.
+This nerve is called the greater auricular nerve.
+It is removed so the surgeon can access the parotid gland.
 As a result you may end up with a numb or tingling feeling in your ear lobe.

 Is permanent nerve damage possible?

-Although the majority of damage to the nerves is temporary, permanent damage is possible but usually only happens in the most difficult cases.
+Most damage to the nerves is temporary, but permanent damage is possible.
+Permanent damage usually only happens in the most difficult cases.

 Are there any long-term effects if I have my parotid gland removed?

-The removal of one parotid gland will not affect the amount of saliva that you produce.
-There are many other salivary glands left in and around your mouth that will still keep it moist.
+The removal of one parotid gland will not affect the amount of saliva you produce.
+There are many other salivary glands left in and around your mouth that will keep it moist.

-Some patients notice that the skin in and around their ear sweats a lot after the parotid gland has been removed (gustatory sweating, Frey’s syndrome).
-The sweating is particularly noticeable around mealtime when the skin can also turn red and feel warm.
+After removal, some patients notice that the skin in and around their ear sweats a lot.
+This is a condition called gustatory sweating, or Frey’s syndrome.
+The sweating is more noticeable around mealtimes, when the skin can also turn red and feel warm.
 If this happens it can usually be helped with simple treatments that do not need further surgery.
+For more information, please speak to your GP.

 What if I have any questions or concerns?

-If you have any questions or concerns, please speak to the healthcare professional responsible for your care.
+If you have any questions or concerns, please speak to a member of your healthcare team.